JeepGuy/VIM/visual_editing.md

 ### To re-select the lines above type   gv

-   - To center the lines above, highlight them using gv
+   - To center the lines above, re-highlight (select) them using gv
    - then type:    " :center" and press enter

 # Blockwise Visual Mode